 Storage is an important factor to all RV owners.
 Keeping this in mind, the cabinetry is structured to provide as much storage as possible.
-Some models have pantry style cabinets in the kitchen for added storage.
-The silverware drawer contains a molded silverware divider tray for added storage.
+Some models have pantry style cabinets in the kitchen for storage ease.
 In the bedroom on all models, the bed platform lifts for convenient storage.
 This platform is held open by pressurized struts to allow hands-free access.

-The countertop in the kitchen and bath is made of decor matching Corian\.
+The counter top in the kitchen and bath is made of a decor matching Corian.
 On most floor plans, the "drawer" directly in front of the kitchen and lavatory sink does not pull out, but rather flips down.
-This provides a storage tray for dish cloths, scouring pads, washcloths, etc.
+This provides a storage tray for dish cloths, scouring pads, wash cloths, etc.